preetiduhan/Web-Scalability-concept/README.md

 Messages are not published directly to a queue; instead, the producer sends a message to an exchange.
 The job of an exchange is to accept messages from the producer appli-cations  and  route  them  to  the  correct  message  queues.
 It  does  this  with  the  help  of
 bindings  and  routing  keys.
-A  binding  is  a  link  between  a  queue  and  an  exchange.
+A  binding  is  a  link  between  a  queue  and  an  exchange. essages are not published directly to a queue.
+Instead, the producer sends messages to an exchange.
+Exchanges are message routing agents,  living  in  a  virtual  host  (vhost)  within  RabbitMQ.
+Exchanges  accept  messages
+from  the  producer  application  and  route  them  to  message  queues  with  the  help  of
+header attributes, bindings, and routing keys.

+A  binding  is  a  “link”  configured  to  make  a  connection  between  a  queue  and  an exchange.
+The  routing  key  is  a  message  attribute.
+The  exchange  might  look  at  the
+routing key, depending on exchange type, when deciding on how to route the message to the correct queue.